A Field Guide to the

 Web Type

 Irregular cobweb, no ordered geometry.
-Sticky gum-footed threads anchor to ground/surface.
+Sticky sticky-tipped threads anchor to ground/surface.

 Habitat